Looking for support for your finance function? Book a time with an expert.

 What is Cross-Functional Engagement and Why it Matters for CFOs

 Cross-functional engagement refers to collaboration and communication between different departments or teams.
-It involves breaking down silos and encouraging employees to work together to achieve common goals.
+It involves breaking down silos and encouraging employees to work together to achieve common goals, and it is one of the ten pillars of finance.

 Cross-functional engagement will bring: